+And this time the CDegg is the chosen design.
 CDs have been featured before on upcycleDZINE.
 NEW WAVE suspension by Veronique Lamarre and DATA by YEAYEA are two examples of what you could do with discarded CDs.
-When I saw these upcycle designs I immediately thought of my box of CDs with stuff on there that wasn’t going to be used anymore.
+When I saw these upcycle designs I immediately thought of my CDs that would no longer be used.

 Well what about my collection of digital discs?
-Last week I finally took that box for further investigation.
-I found out that there where 64 CDs and DVDs [excluded are my favorite movies] that I could throw away because the software on there was old, songs and photos where on my iMac and old files weren’t needed anymore.
+Well I took those CDs for further investigation and found out that there where 64 CDs and DVDs [excluded are my favorite movies and CDs] that I could throw away because the software on them was old, songs and photos where on my iMac and old files weren’t needed anymore.
 But throwing away such great shiny objects was not what I had in mind.
 No, I wanted to see what kind of simple upcycle design lampshade or pendant I could come up with.
 Here’s a short description on the process of making this pendant.

 Photos © Gilbert de Rooij